ohbm/hackathon2020/logistics.md

 {% collapse Zoom/Jitsi %}
 Each project will be using Zoom or Jitsi for their individual calls.
 {% endcollapse %}
 {% endaccordion %}

-#### HackTrack
+<h5 style="padding-top: 100px">HackTrack</h5>

 {% accordion HackTrack %}
 As with previous OHBM hackathons, we've developed a project template that we would like project leads to use for submitting their project proposals.
 {% collapse Project submission %}
 Each project is allocated to a project helper who will follow the project from submission until the end of the hackathon.
 To make sure that project helpers have enough time to review project submissions, we're setting two deadlines:
-1. 2 weeks before the hackathon: submit a draft for project helpers to give feedback on
+- 2 weeks before the hackathon: submit a draft for project helpers to give feedback on
-2. 1 week before hackathon: hard deadline
+- 1 week before hackathon: hard deadline

 [**Project checklist**](https://docs.google.com/spreadsheets/d/1SY-Hnhc-bPX0RA47icVukUVVJ-BrX9ykPFQUBY-U1go/edit#gid=0): this is a spreadsheet to help the project helpers making sure that each project is on track and submitted everything.